jptmoore/miiifyapp/README.md

 npm run serve
 ```

-Visit http://localhost:8080/ and annotate the image by drawing a rectangle with you mouse.
+Visit http://localhost:8080/ and annotate the image by drawing a rectangle with your mouse.